 The First Unitarian Society of Minneapolis was founded in 1881 and is a member congregation of the Unitarian Universalist Association.
 Since 1916 when Rev. John Dietrich became the Senior Minister, the Society has been known as a leading force for Religious Humanism.
 A century later under our current Senior Minister, Rev. Dr. David Breeden, we more often speak of Congregational Humanism.
-While we impose no fixed creed, we are agreed upon our aspirations and core values.
-A few of those humanist goals include:

 Members and staff of the Society are engaged in a range of social justice programs.
 We offer numerous learning and growth opportunities for adults throughout the year.
 Members and friends are an important part of our music program.
 We celebrate the turning of the seasons in appropriately humanist fashion.

 Our attractive and newly renovated facility is available for a wide variety of rentals (circumstances eventually permitting).